 Beautiful, fairy tale and underrated Bruges (or Brugge if you are from there!) has quickly become my favourite city.
 I recently went there and honestly feel like I’ve come back from a real life Disney movie.
 After spending a brief night in Brussels, I spent all of Saturday and Sunday in Bruges before getting the train back to Brussels late afternoon on that Sunday.
-I think a weekend is the perfect amount of time to spend in this town.
-It becomes crowded with tourists from tour buses around 1pm so it was nice to have a stroll around the village before people woke up.
+I think a weekend is the perfect amount of time to spend in this town so I’ve put together an Itinerary for a weekend in Bruges, so you can enjoy it too.

 From Brussels Central (or Midi) you can hop on the train for as little as €15,80 with an open return.
 We booked this ticket on the day and the train takes around 1 hour and 10 minutes.
 I stayed in NH Bruges for that one night and it was in the most perfect location (5 minutes walk from the centre) and felt very authentic.

 What I loved most about this town was that it was truly an artistic mix between old and new and hopefully that shows in my photos.
 My friend Marcela put together an entire itinerary of this trip (she appears later in my photos) so I have her to credit!
 We did do some spontaneous things as well, but restaurants and timing was down to her.

 Our first stop of the day after dropping our suitcases off.
 A quirky little breakfast/brunch place which was packed when we arrived (around 10.30/11.00ish) but we waited no longer than 5 minutes for a space.
 We got super lucky and even had a table outdoors.
 I decided to go all out and have a Soy, Ice Latte with brownie syrup and a cheese toasty (yes, I am that girl, but only because I have to be.
 That’s for another post!)
 A great little place which I highly recommend and they cater to ALL diet types with the cost being on the cheap side too.